 Welcome to the Webster Senior Center

-Whether you are seeking friendship, exercise, educational programs or recreational and leisure activities the Webster Senior Center is one place that is committed to providing these opportunities for residents of the town of Webster.
-We welcome you to check out the various programs and activities we offer in the Webster Parks and Recreation Department’s Program Guide and senior newsletter, which is available at the Senior Center, the Webster Library, the Webster Town Hall and the Recreation Center.
-Programs are also online.
+Whether you are seeking friendship, exercise, educational programs or recreational and leisure activities the Webster Senior Center is one place that is committed to providing these opportunities for residents of the Town of Webster.
+We welcome you to check out the various programs and activities we offer in The Webster Parks and Recreation Department’s Program Guide available online, and at The Recreation Center.
 You are also invited to stop by the Webster Senior Center to see our facilities firsthand, and we encourage you to share your ideas about what we can do to enrich your experience with us.

 Senior ProgramsComplete listing of senior program and online registration.

 A delicious, hot meal is served at The Webster Recreation Center, 1350 Chiyoda Drive, Monday through Friday, 12:00pm-12:30pm.
 This nutritious lunch is served cafeteria-style for our Lunch Club 60 members.
 There is a $3.00 suggested contribution for those 60 and older, and a $6.00 charge for those under 60.
 Registration is not required, except for special celebrations.
 Each day’s menu is included in the Senior Center’s monthly newsletter, which is available at the Recreation Center and on-line.

 Transportation is provided to The Webster Recreation Center on Monday-Friday for Webster residents who participate in the Lunch Club 60 program.
 Weekly grocery trips and other occasional trips are also included for our Lunch Club 60 participants.
 The suggested donation is $2.00 per person, per day.
 For more information on transportation please call, at 872-7103 ext.
 7385.